 Host Family Single Room, Breakfast and Dinner: $4900

 Not included in tuition: airfare, train travel, food (unless otherwise arranged), travel insurance, passport and visa, weekend trips.

-Important: A $900 tuition deposit is required to secure a place in the program after acceptance.
-Tuition fees are 50% refundable until two weeks before the program.
-Within two weeks of the start of the program, tuition is non-refundable.
+Important: A $950 tuition deposit is required to secure a place in the program after acceptance.
+From April 15th to May 23rd Tuition is 50% refundable.
+After May 23rd tuition is non-refundable.

 Scholarships, Fellowships, Internships, and Affording Tuition

 Piano Fellowship: One fellowship is available for an outstanding pianist to play the main opera and assist with opera scenes.

 Administrative Assistant: One $2000 scholarship is available for an administrative assistant who will assist with scheduling and other jobs during the program.
-This person must be comfortable with conversational Italian.
+Prior administrative experience required.
+Conversational Italian is strongly preferred for this role.
 There is no Italian class offered with this assistantship.
 Please contact [email protected] for more details and to apply.

 Scholarships are offered based on a case by case basis, considering merit, student need, and the budget of the program.

 Opera Lucca is a not-for-profit organization.
 The tuition of this program reflects actual costs at discounted rates provided by all institutions, teachers, and administration.

 Affording Tuition: The cost of attendance reflects housing, language school tuition, and music activities.
 We work to keep tuition as low as possible in order for the program to be accessible.
 Tuition is competitive with other similar programs.
 Many students raise money through online campaigns, like GoFundMe or facebook, and with university grant applications.
 We also strongly recommend organizing benefit recitals to raise money in your community.
 The sooner you begin fundraising, the easier it is to cover costs.
 Some scholarships are available as well.